dwarvesf/playground/AI/Reinforcement Learning.md

 6. The above process is repeated until the agent achieves its goal or reaches optimal performance.

 ## Reinforcement learning algorithms

 RL algorithms typically employ a techique called “exploration-exploitation” to learn and improve the agent's strategy.
 During the exploration phase, the agent tries random actions to explore the environment and learn new information.
 In the exploitation phase, the agent selects actions based on the learned experience to maximize the obtained rewards.

-RL algorithms can utilize [[Q Learning | Q-Learning]], where the agent learns to evaluate actions based on a Q-Table that stores the estimated values of state-action pairs.
+RL algorithms can utilize [Q Learning](Q%20Learning.md), where the agent learns to evaluate actions based on a Q-Table that stores the estimated values of state-action pairs.
 The policy gradient algorithm focuses on learning the optimal policy by maximizing the expected reward value.
 Deep Q-Network (DQN) uses deep learning networks to estimate Q-values and enhances learning through reinforcement learning techniques and replay memory.

 ## How to train models incorporated with LLMs?

 Example of building a reinforcement learning algorithm for a stock trading application.
 We will use LLM (chatgpt) to evaluate the data and actions

 - Define the problem: Define the goals and scope of the system, this includes identifying the type of assets to trade, the trading horizon, and specific trading rules for generating actions such as placing buy/sell orders or cancelling orders.
 - Data Collection: Gather historical data on prices, trading volume, and relevant technical indicators related to the market.
 This data will be used to build the RL model and train the AI.